 Back To Top

 A cover letter is a written document usually submitted along with a resume to showcase the candidate’s qualifications and interest in the position.
 A good cover letter complements a resume by expanding on what’s already on the resume, and makes a personal pitch for why the candidate is the best choice for the position.
-All job seekers should spend time customizing each cover letter for each particular position, rather than using a generic template.
+All jobseekers should spend time customizing each cover letter for each particular position, rather than using a generic template.
 The extra time and effort you spend on each cover letter can help you stand out amongst your competitors.
 Here are some common mistakes that you should avoid while writing a cover letter:

 Getting Names Wrong

-I know how frustrated if can be to apply for multiple jobs at the same time.
+I know how frustrated it can be to apply for multiple jobs at the same time.
 You may already be confused by all the similar yet different job positions, but you don’t want to reveal this to the hiring manager.
 The cover letter has to be customized for each job in order to show your sincerity for each company.

-And this is why you should always double check the exact job title, the name of the hiring manager, and the name of the organization before you send out your application.
+And this is why you should always double-check the exact job title, the name of the hiring manager, and the name of the organization before you send out your application.
 Having the wrong company name or position on the cover letter because you forgot to update it from the last job you applied may cost you your dream job.

 Restating Your Resume